 Cancellation and rescheduling fees were reinstated August 3, 2020, where applicable by testing program.
 Candidates who have their appointments canceled or rescheduled as a result of continued site closures or regional restrictions will not be penalized in this circumstance and are entitled to one free reschedule for their exam.
 Additionally, candidates who are unable to test due to COVID-19 illness or impact should follow our standard escalation procedure by utilizing the Test Taker “Contact Us” form and choose "Request a Refund."

-Starting August 2, 2021, Prometric will evolve our test center policies and procedures to better align with new learnings and updated guidance from local governments, the CDC, the WHO, and epidemiology consultants from Johns Hopkins University (JHU).
+On August 2, 2021, Prometric updated our test center policies and procedures to better align with new learnings and updated guidance from local governments, the CDC, the WHO, and epidemiology consultants from Johns Hopkins University (JHU).
 These changes include updates to the check-in/check-out process, the re-introduction of select security procedures, and the returning of note boards and markers for clients that require them, rather than paper and pencils.

-Additionally, in alignment with government mandate changes and expert guidance, starting September 1, 2021, masks will no longer be required at Prometric test centers for fully vaccinated individuals, unless required by local government restrictions.
-Fully vaccinated individuals who wish to continue to wear a mask may do so.
-Also starting September 1, 2021, Prometric will no longer accept IDs that are more than 90 days expired.
+As of September 1, 2021, Prometric no longer accepts IDs that are more than 90 days expired.
 We will continue to accept IDs that have expired within 90 days of the exam date for the interim.

 Please note that we will continue to abide by government restrictions, where applicable, and align with any restrictions to ensure the health of candidates and test center staff.
 For a full list of our most up-to-date test center procedures, please click here.